14 Mistakes New Van Lifers Make (and How to Avoid Them)

 Not everyone’s a van life blogger or an Instagram Influencer.
 Loads of people live out of converted vans just because they genuinely prefer the lifestyle.

-7. Rent a Campervan Before You Buy One
+7. Not Renting a Campervan Before You Buy

 The final mistake I see, and honestly one of the most unfortunate, is people investing tens of thousands of dollars and months of work into a converted van, only to find out they don’t like it.